-The BYD Dolphin sits on the company’s new e-platform 3.0, but it is just an economical city car.
-So, it doesn’t benefit from the platform’s top-end specifications, like support for 800-volt high-power chargers for rapid charging, for instance.
+The BYD Dolphin sits on the company’s new e-platform 3.0.
+As it is an economical city car, it doesn’t benefit from the platform’s top-end specifications, like support for 800-volt high-power chargers for rapid charging, for instance.

 BYD calls e-platform 3.0 “the cradle of the next generation of electric vehicles.”
 The design of the vehicle body integrates the company’s ultra-safe Blade battery pack into it as a structural part.
 The new platform allows parameters like 2.9-second 0-100 km/h acceleration time, a 1,000 km range, and rapid charging at a level powerful enough to gain a 150 km range in just five minutes.
 The company suggests that the torsional rigidity of e-platform 3.0 models can be double that of its ICE models.

-The BYD Dolphin measures 4,070-4,150 mm in length, 1,770 mm in width, and 1,570 mm in height.
+The BYD Dolphin or BYD EA1 measures 4,070-4,150 mm in length, 1,770 mm in width, and 1,570 mm in height.
 The small electric car has a 2,700 mm wheelbase.
 It is available in three technical configurations, each with a different range.

 The base and middle configurations employ a 70 kW/180 Nm permanent magnet synchronous motor.
 This motor draws energy from a 30.7 kWh Blade LFP battery pack in the base configuration and a 44.9 kWh Blade LFP battery pack in the middle configuration.